 I make one every year.
 I won’t lie; it’s a labor of love, for sure.
 It takes the better part of a day from start to finish, but oh, man, is it worth it.

 King cakes come in myriad fillings, from fruit to chocolate to cream cheese.
 This year, I upped my filling game, and I’m never looking back.
-It isn’t an accident that this cake, adapted from Food52, combines cream cheese and pecan praline; they just so happen to be my two favorites.
+It isn’t an accident that this Pecan Praline Cream Cheese King Cake, adapted from Food52, combines cream cheese and pecan praline; they just so happen to be my two favorites.
 The cream cheese pecan praline filling is sweet, buttery, with an almost caramel-like consistency.
 The toasted pecans provide a necessary textural crunch, and the pastry is tender and flaky.
 It’s a winner, but don’t just take my word for it.

 King cakes all start out the same: with a yeasted, slightly sweet dough.
 Yeast is alive–it needs the right temperature and a little sugar to be able to work its magic.
 The milk should be lukewarm to the touch and definitely nowhere near hot.